Our Lady of Perpetual Help Church is a disused Roman Catholic church located in Cincinnati, Ohio.

 Because Cincinnati was considered a booming community in the 1800s, relating its gains to the meatpacking industries and its location along the Ohio River, it was not long before a new church was needed outside of St. Xavier.
 3 A large Irish population had developed in the southwestern part of the city, and in 1850, it was proposed to build a church on the northeast corner of 3rd and Mill streets.
 On May 1, a lease was signed by Lemuel Page, John Bonte, and John T. Chambers to Reverend John B. Purcell for $1,800 with the privilege of the purchase at a price of $7,000.
 4 The lot was purchased from Purcell in May 1853.

-Father Cahill, to whom the organization of the new church was entrusted to, helped erect St. Patrick’s Cathedral in the same year.
+Father Cahill, who was entrusted with organizing the new church, helped erect St. Patrick’s Cathedral in the same year.
 5 Bishop Lamy blessed the new building on November 24.

 The first filial church of St. Patrick’s came a decade later.
 The parish of the Atonement on West 3rd Street was begun in 1870 as a chapel for the Sisters of Mercy but was converted into a parish church with Father Homan as pastor.
 5 The second filial church of St. Patrick’s was St. Vincent de Paul’s in Sedamsville.
 St. Vincent was completed in 1861 under the organization of Father McLeod.
 6